Social | Talent creativity

 • tumblr

-The group does this by setting the axis of our Talent strategy, which aims to allow diverse talents to shine through spreading success and gaining confidence of individuals.
-The Group began experimenting with “Talent creativity” as a benchmark reflecting such initiatives in 2023 and introduced “Talent creativity” as a global management KPI to the Mid Term Business Plan (2024-2026).The Group’s basic approach to “Talent creativity” is reinforcing talent investment to increase added value and create a virtuous cycle of value creation.
-The Group sets the “Talent creativity KPI” as one standard as a global company and works on issues by region / by country while tracking global progress through its KPI (adjusted operating profit (value added) divided by talent investment (sum of labor expense, training and development expense, and welfare and benefit expense).
+We began experimenting with “Talent creativity” as a benchmark reflecting such initiatives in 2023, and we have accordingly introduced “Talent creativity” as a global management KPI in the Mid Term Business Plan (2024-2026).
+Our basic approach to “Talent creativity” involves reinforcing talent investment to increase added value and create a virtuous cycle of value creation.
+We set “Talent creativity KPI” as one standard as a global company and is working on issues by region / by country while tracking global progress through its KPI (adjusted operating profit (value added) divided by talent investment (sum of labor expense, training and development expense, and welfare and benefit expense)).

-Talent creativity KPI
+Talent Creativity KPI

 * Throughout this page, “Bridgestone” or “the Company” refers to Bridgestone Corporation, while “the Bridgestone Group” or “the Group” refers to all Group companies.